Skip to main content

 • private final field declarations

-• Getter methods
+• getter methods

-• Overrides for toString(), equals(), and hashCode()
+• toString(), equals(), hashCode() overrides

-Records auto-generate ALL of this from a single line!
+A record generates all of this from a single line!

-// Old approach: data class (extremely verbose)
+// Old approach: data class (very verbose)

 public class PersonOld {